PieTempesti98/searchEngine/README.md

 This module works as a library: it contains the core data structures and functions needed by all the other modules.
 It contains the core classes of the project as well.

+#### PerformanceTest module
+This module performs tests and writes the results in a format suitable for trec_eval

 ### How to compile the modules